An In Depth Look at Dry Mouth: Causes, Complications, and Treatment

-Since staying hydrated is a top cure for dry mouth, you can help prevent it altogether by drinking eight glasses of water a day, or the recommended 3 litres of water for men and 2.2 litres of water for women.
+Since staying hydrated is a top cure for dry mouth, you can help prevent it altogether by drinking eight glasses of water a day, or the recommended 3 liters of water for men and 2.2 liters of water for women.

 Use Alcohol-Free Mouthwash

 Mouthwash with alcohol can reduce the moisture in your mouth and cause dry mouth symptoms.
 However, there are alcohol-free mouthwashes available that will kill bacteria without drying out your mouth.

 Use a Humidifier in Your Home

 Breathing in dry air can lead to or worsen symptoms of dry mouth.
 So consider using a humidifier in your home to add moisture to the air and prevent dry mouth, especially when you sleep.

 Place the humidifier in the rooms you use most often, such as your bedroom, living room, or office.

 Avoid Caffeinated Beverages, Tobacco, and Alcohol

 If you’re a smoker, coffee drinker, or beer/wine/spirits lover, consider cutting back or quitting altogether to avoid symptoms of dry mouth.
 Caffeine, alcohol, and smoking can all dehydrate your body and contribute to dry mouth.

 The best cure for dry mouth is treating its underlying cause.
 But dry mouth can be caused by so many things.